Epilepsy Society: History

 included the notable physicians John Hughlings Jackson, Sir William Gowers, and David Ferrier.
 The aim was to establish an agricultural colony where people with epilepsy could live and work.
 A 370 acre farm was bought in Chalfont St Peter which at its peak in the 1950s, cared for over 550 people.

-A NHS treatment unit was established at Chalfont in 1972.
+A National Health Service treatment unit was established at Chalfont in 1972.
 Around this time, the Society became known as The National Society for Epilepsy (NSE).

 In 1995 a 1.5 tesla MRI scanner was installed - the first dedicated to research in epilepsy.
 This has now been superseded by a 3 tesla instrument in 2004, which produces higher resolution images.
 The NSE's MRI Unit is at the forefront of medical imaging research applied to epilepsy.
 In 2011 the charity changed its name to Epilepsy Society.